My Baby You’ll Be

 “She urged me not to be so hard on myself!” and told him he’d been there for her and she knew he always would be.

-The film has received accolades at Festival viewings around the country and received the Creatively Connected Online Film Festival Spotlight Award, selected by guest juror Mike Paseornek of Lionsgate Films.
+The film has received accolades at Festival viewings around the country and received the UnLonely Online Film Festival Spotlight Award, selected by guest juror Mike Paseornek of Lionsgate Films.

 About the Filmmaker: Charles Frank